-(6) Are requirements, indefinite-quantity, or letter type contracts as defined in FAR Part 16.

-(7) Are subject to adjustment based on a negotiated cost escalation base.

-(8) Contain the provision at FAR 52.223-4, Recovered Material Certification.
+- (6) Are requirements, indefinite-quantity, or letter type contracts as defined in FAR Part 16. - (7) Are subject to adjustment based on a negotiated cost escalation base. - (8) Contain the provision at FAR 52.223-4.

-(9) The contracting officer may modify the clause at 552.215-70 to define the specific area of audit (e.g., the use or disposition of Government-furnished property).
-Office of General Counsel or the Office of Regional Counsel and the Assistant Inspector General for Auditing or Regional Inspector General for Auditing, as appropriate, must concur in any modifications to the clause.
+(b) The clause in paragraph (a) of this subsection may be modified to define the specific area of audit (e.g., the use or disposition of Government-furnished property).
+Legal (i.e., the Office of General Counsel or the Office of Regional Counsel, as appropriate), and Inspector General (i.e., the Assistant Inspector General for Auditing or the Regional Inspector General for Auditing, as appropriate) must concur with any modification to the clause.

-(b) Insert the clause at 552.215-73, Notice, in all solicitations for negotiated procurements above the simplified acquisition threshold in accordance with FAR part 15.
+(c) Insert the clause at 552.215-73, Notice, in all solicitations and contracts for negotiated procurements exceeding the simplified acquisition threshold in accordance with FAR part 15.